alex-titarenko/imageresizer/README.md

 # ImageProxy
-Resize and caching image from web on the fly (WCF service)
+Resizing and caching of images from web on the fly (WCF service)

 ## Structure of request
 ```